Azure/Azure-Sentinel/Playbooks/AS-Incident-Spiderfoot-Scan/README.md

 ![Spiderfoot_Key_Vault_1](Images/Spiderfoot_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Incident-Spiderfoot-Scan**", and enter the Spiderfoot API key copied previously in the [previous section](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AS-Incident-Spiderfoot-Scan#spiderfoot-api-key).
+Choose a name for the secret, such as "**AS-Incident-Spiderfoot-Scan-API-Key**", and enter the Spiderfoot API key copied previously in the [previous section](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AS-Incident-Spiderfoot-Scan#spiderfoot-api-key).
 All other settings can be left as is.
 Click "**Create**".

 ![Spiderfoot_Key_Vault_2](Images/Spiderfoot_Key_Vault_2.png)